qntm/t-a-i/README.md

 When Unix time is removed,

-* with the `OVERRUN`, `BREAK` and `STALL` models, the returned Unix millisecond count jumps up discontinuously between input one TAI millisecond count and the next.
+* with the `OVERRUN`, `BREAK` and `STALL` models, the returned Unix millisecond count jumps up discontinuously between one input TAI millisecond count and the next.
 * with the `SMEAR` model, the discontinuity is smeared out from midday to midday across the discontinuity.

+### taiConverter.atomicToOffset(atomic)

+Converts the input TAI millisecond count to the current difference in milliseconds between TAI and Unix time.
+Throws if `atomic` is not an integer.
+Returns an integer.
+If the precise value to be returned is fractional, it is rounded towards negative infinity.
+If `atomic` is a BigInt, returns a BigInt.
+If `atomic` is prior to the beginning of TAI, `NaN` is returned (even if `atomic` is a BigInt).
+It is recommend to use this instead of `atomic - taiConverter.atomicToOffset(atomic)` because it returns more accurate results.

+The returned value is always positive, as TAI has been ahead of Unix time for as long as both have been well-defined.
+Prior to 1 January 1972, Unix seconds were slightly shorter than TAI seconds (the precise ratio varied), so the offset increased smoothly over the course of months and years.
+After 1 January 1972, Unix seconds and TAI seconds are precisely the same length, so the offset is fixed.

+When Unix time is inserted,

+* with the `OVERRUN` model, the offset jumps up discontinuously between one input TAI millisecond count and the next.
+* with the `BREAK` model,  Unix time is indeterminate; `NaN` is returned.
+* with the `STALL` model, the offset increases smoothly over the course of the inserted time.
+* with the `SMEAR` model, the offset increases smoothly from midday to midday across the discontinuity.

+When Unix time is removed,

+* with the `OVERRUN`, `BREAK` and `STALL` models, the offset jumps down discontinuously between input one TAI millisecond count and the next.
+* with the `SMEAR` model, the offset decreases smoothly from midday to midday across the discontinuity.

 ### taiConverter.unixToAtomic(unix[, options])

-Throws unless `unix` is an integer.
 Converts the input Unix millisecond count to a TAI millisecond count.
-Under normal circumstances this conversion returns a single integer.
-If the input is a BigInt, a BigInt is returned.
+Throws if `unix` is not an integer.
+Under normal circumstances, returns a single integer.
 If the precise value to be returned is fractional, it is rounded towards negative infinity.
-If the input is prior to the beginning of TAI, `NaN` is returned.
+If `unix` is a BigInt, a BigInt is returned.
+If `unix` is prior to the beginning of TAI (_i.e._ less than `UNIX_START`), `NaN` is returned (even if `unix` is a BigInt).

 When Unix time is inserted,